INTRODUCTION AND EPIDEMIOLOGY

 Seizures can be primary (intrinsic) or secondary (the result of another process).
 Primary seizures are often idiopathic or may be caused by congenital developmental abnormalities, in utero central nervous system insult (e.g., infection, infarct), or genetic factors.
 Secondary seizures may result from trauma or injury, infection, metabolic abnormalities (e.g., hypoglycemia, electrolyte abnormalities, inborn errors of metabolism), toxins, or systemic illness.

 The clinical manifestation of seizures depends on the area(s) of the brain that are affected and whether the seizure activity is localized (focal) or widespread (generalized).
-Generalized seizures involve both hemispheres of the brain and lead to loss of consciousness, usually followed by a period of postictal drowsiness.
-In convulsive generalized seizures ...
+Generalized seizures involve both hemispheres of the brain and lead to loss of consciousness, usually followed by a period of postictal drowsiness. ...